stripe/veneur/README.md

 See example.yaml for a sample config.
 Be sure and set your Datadog API `key`!

+# configuration

+Veneur expects to have a config file supplied via `-f PATH`.
+The include `example.yaml` outlines the options:

+* `api_hostname` - The Datadog API URL to post to.
+Probably `https://app.datadoghq.com`.
+* `buffer_size` - How big a buffer to allocate for incoming metric lengths.
+Metrics longer than this will get truncated!
+* `debug` - Should we output lots of debug info? :)
+* `expiry` - How often to expire metrics that have not been used.
+* `hostname` - The hostname to be used with each metric sent.
+Defaults to `os.Hostname()`
+* `interval` - How often to flush.
+Something like 10s seems good.
+* `key` - Your Datadog API key
+* `percentiles` - The percentiles to generate from our timers and histograms.
+Specified as array of float64s
+* `udp_address` - The address on which to listen for metrics.
+Probably `:8126` so as not to interfere with normal DogStatsD.
+* `num_workers` - The number of worker goroutines to start.
+* `sample_rate` - The rate at which to sample Veneur's internal metrics.
+Assuming you're doing a lot of metrics, keep this very low.
+0.01 is nice!
+* `stats_address` - The address to send internally generated metrics.
+Probably `127.0.0.1:8125` to send to a local DogStatsD
+* `tags` - Tags to add to every metric that is sent to Veneur.
+Expects an array of strings!

 # How Veneur Is Different Than Official DogStatsD

 Veneur is different for a few reasons.
 They enumerated here.